ECCC-CCCS/CCCS-data-standards/README.md

 3. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes).

 ### File Format
-1. File formatting should in one of the following file formats, or another common file format:
+1. File formatting should be in one of the following file formats, or another common file format:
    1. netCDF;
    2. text (CSV);
    3. GeoJSON;